Gorileng/alx-maze_project/README.md

 # alx-maze_project
-This is the alternative 'Maze project' for build your portfolio project (week 2)MVP complete.
+This is the alternative 'Maze project' for build your portfolio project (week 3)project landing page.
 # **Maze project**

 ## Background Context